turingschool/try-turing/fe-online-weekend/html-intro/index.md

 <img src="./assets/element.png" alt="The code for an HTML paragraph element.
 The opening <p> is labeled opening tag, the text 'Hello, World!' is labeled content, and the closing </p> is labeled closing tag.
 All three pieces are enclosed in a brace and labeled element." />

 We use the `<p>` (the opening tag) to signal to the browser that everything that's about to follow is part of a paragraph and `</p>` (the closing tag) to let the browser know that this paragraph is done.
+The entire line - opening tag, closing tag and any content in between - is referred to as an **element**.
 When a user visits our application, the browser loads up the HTML and parses it into the elements that will eventually make up our user interface.

 ## Headings